Your Hearing Aid Questions Answered

 A hearing test with a familiar voice allows us to evaluate your hearing thoroughly, program a demonstration of hearing aid technology optimally, and involve your family member or friend in your solution for the best, longest-lasting results.
 You will have the opportunity to test hearing aids programmed to your hearing needs, and listening to a familiar voice is an excellent way to test how hearing aids can improve your hearing.

 We recommend that the person you bring with you to the test is an adult, preferably your spouse or an adult child.
 Why?
-These are the people that know you the best and you know them the best which allows the Audiologist or Hearing Instrument Specialist to give you the most accurate evaluation.
+These are the people that know you the best and you know them the best which allows the Specialist to give you the most accurate evaluation.

 Does insurance help pay for hearing aids?